nikhgupta/scrapix/README.md

 # Pixlr

-A gem that is able to search for keywords on Google Images and use Capybara and Poltergeist driver to scrape those images.
-The gem can download these images to a specified location, as well as can provide you with the results of these searches.
+A gem that is able to scrape images from various sources.
+The gem provides you with the results of these searches in a neat way, which you can then use to download these images.
+Otherwise, you can easily use the API to call these scraping methods inside your own applications.

 ## Installation